 There are in total two exams, a midterm and a final exam.
-The final exam will be cumulative, but it will focus mostly on the issues covered after the midterm.
+The final exam will be cumulative.
 Exams are closed-book and closed-notes.
 Calculators are permitted.
 Cell phones with calculators or laptops are not allowed during exams.
 The exams are intended to be time-sensitive.
 Unless you meet regularly with your group and work through the case analyses, you will be unable to complete the exams on time.